Aging in Place Home Modification Ideas

 Aging in Place: The Bottom Line from Truehold

 For many aging homeowners, aging in place is a cost-effective and freeing alternative to assisted living facilities — but not every older adult will see the same benefits.
 However, by making the aging in place home modifications outlined above, you can create a safe and comfortable living environment for decades to come.
-Luckily, a residential leaseback agreement will help you get there.
-To learn more about how you can enjoy personal and financial freedom well into retirement with our Sale-Leaseback, and for more resources on aging in place, visit our website.
+Luckily, a sell and stay transaction can help you get there.
+To learn more about how you can enjoy personal and financial freedom well into retirement with our sell and stay transaction, and for more resources on aging in place, visit our website.

 Sources: